samiuljoy/dotfiles-and-more/Readme.md

 ### In `.vimrc`

-I'm using pathogen as my plugin manager.
 Using this vimrc, you get;

 a.
-Default Vim colorschme is set to substrata(remember to copy vim-colors/substrata.vim to /usr/share/vim/vim\*/colors/)
+Default Vim colorscheme is set to substrata (remember to copy vim-colors/substrata.vim to /usr/share/vim/vim\*/colors/)

+b.
+Turn on spell check with spy(in command mode) and turn off spell check using spn(in command mode)

 c.
-Turn on spell check with spy(in escape mode) and turn off spell check using spn(in esc mode)
+Spell check is turned on automatically for markdown files or files having `.md` extension and default colorscheme for markdown files is set to miramare

 d.
-Spell check is turned on automatically for markdown files or files having `.md` extension and default colorschme for markdown files is set to miramare
+Page down with space

 e.
-Page down with space
+Miscellaneous: syntax is enabled, laststatus is set to 0, termguicolors is enabled, noswapfile is set, background is set to dark, relativenumber and numbers are on, and cursorline in set to true, which highlights the line you're currently on.

 f.
-Miscellaneous: syntax is enabled, laststatus is set to 0, termguicolors is enabled, noswapfile is set, background is set to dark, relativenumber and numbers are on, and cursorline in set to true, which highlights the line you're currently on.

-g.
 Although optional, if you're not using w and q for their defined actions, you can map them to save and quit, just uncomment line 5 and 6, save vimrc.
 Now, you can exit vim with q and save with w.
 Easy as that.

 ### Stuffs in `.bashrc and bash_aliases`